 What other import regulatory fees are there besides duty and tax?

-What Fee's are commonly charged by a carrier?
+What Fee's are commonly from the carrier?

 Best International Shipping Options to and from Canada